Hariharan001-eng/PYTESSERACT-OCR-MODEL-/readme.txt

-Before extracting text from ocr engines we need python version greater than 3.7.1 I use pycharm ad main ide that is faster for my pc.
+Before extracting text from ocr engines we need python version greater than 3.7.1 I use pycharm as main ide that is faster for my pc.

 I recommend to use pycharm for this pytesseract
-Create new project now open python interpreter in pycharm settings and select add packages now search for opencv-python and pytesseract select install.
+Create new project ...now open python interpreter ,in pycharm settings and select add packages now search for opencv-python and pytesseract select install.

 If you are using Windows OS, I recommend you to install TESSERACT.exe in your local disk first.